ECANA Steering Group Members

 Kemi Doll, MD MS – Project Lead

 Kemi is a practicing gynecologic oncologist and health services researcher at the University of Washington in Seattle, WA.
 She is dedicated to improving the lives and outcomes for Black women with endometrial cancer, and to reduce racial disparities.
 Her work involves quantitative and qualitative research, along with advocacy for Black women's reproductive health.
-As ECANA lead, she is responsible for designing and overseeing all ECANA activities, building relationships with women affected by EC, clinicians, and other organizations that support Black women's health and cancer care.
+As ECANA lead, she is responsible for designing and overseeing all ECANA activities, building relationships with women affected by endometrial cancer, clinicians, and other organizations that support Black women's health and cancer care.

 Adrienne Moore – Patient Adviser & ECANA Ambassador